vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 **Removed: Wallet command removals** [v0.66 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.66.0): A number of the CLI wallet APIs have been deprecated.
 To find out how to see all the current CLI wallet commands please refer to the [CLI wallet documentation](../tools/vega-wallet/cli-wallet/latest/guides/get-help.md).

-**Network parameter name change** [v0.66 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.66.0): The network parameter `stakeToCcySiskas` has been renamed to `stakeToCcyVolume`.
+**Renamed: Network parameter** [v0.66 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.66.0): The network parameter `stakeToCcySiskas` has been renamed to `stakeToCcyVolume`.

-**Network parameter name change** [v0.66 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.66.0): The `triggeringRatio` field has been changed from `double` to a `string`.
+**Format change: triggering ratio parameter** [v0.66 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.66.0): The `triggeringRatio` field has been changed from `double` to a `string`.
 When proposing a market, using a float value would lead to a passing proposal, however the response from the APIs was incorrect.
 This has been resolved by changing the accepted data format.

 **Market definition API** [v0.65 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.65.0): The market definition API has been extended with the new field for LP price range, this has resulted in a breaking change.